Food and Drink

 Whether you come with family or friends, as an expert or a novice, come and explore the world of vines and wine at the Hameau Dubœuf!

 It is spread over 30 000 m2 in the heart of the Beaujolais and reveals all the secrets of our vineyards, their history, and their winemaking techniques in an unusual and fun way.

-Young and old will enjoy the 4D cinema, the automated theatre, the 3D film, the Adventure Golf course and wine tastings.
+Young and old will enjoy the 4D cinema, the 3D film, the Adventure Golf course and wine tastings.

 The 4D cinema in particular is a magnificent experience where moving pods really give you the impression of flying over the lush countryside of the Beaujolais and the Mâconnais.

 Hameau Dubœuf, opened on 10th June 1993 and is right by the train station Romanèche-Thorins.
 It is open everyday.

 A visit to Hameau Dubœuf, which is a key attraction and a unique interpretation of France, lasts between a half a day and a full day.